 Did You Try It?

 I love it whenever I hear from friends and family who tried my recipe, and I love to hear from you, too.
-If you have suggestions for making this recipe better, let me know in the comments below!
+If you have suggestions for making Same-Day Artisan-Style White Bread better, let me know in the comments below!